hberntsen/usim/README.md

 ```bash
 $ ./usim myprogram.dump
 ```
-Instead of simulating all hardware details, serial output is written to stdout, just like serial input is read from stdin, for easy debugging purposes.
+This simulates the ATMega2560 microcontroller while running your program and shows the exact number of cycles that were used.
+Some hardware details are omitted.
+For instance, serial output is written to stdout, just like serial input is read from stdin, for easy debugging purposes.

 **Debug mode** Second, μsim can be run in debugger mode.
 ```bash
 $ ./usim --debug myprogram.dump
 ```
 The program now starts listening on a TCP port, 3742 by default.
-The debugger interface may connect with `./debug.py`, assuming `python` links to at least Python 3.3.
+The debugger interface may connect with `./debug.py`, assuming `python` is symlinked to at least Python 3.3.

 **Batch mode** μsim also supports a batch mode for simulating a lot at once.
 ```bash